 The Litus Foundation

-Skills: Should include excellent written and spoken English.
+SKILLS should include excellent written and spoken English.
 Candidates should be capable of coming up with creative designs and solutions to problems.
 They should be able to credibly represent the Foundation solo at conferences and at key meetings (some travel within Europe may be involved), and will hopefully have contacts in the UK and European engineering community.

 If this is of interest, please send a short cover letter and CV to: hr@LitusFoundation.org.uk

-The non-profit UK charitable Litus Foundation was formed to help slow climate change and help beings adapt to it.
+The non-profit US Litus Foundation was formed five years ago to help slow global warming and help creatures adapt to it.
 Focus is on supporting new technologies to quickly improve energy efficiency and reduce global CO2 emissions.
 A sister Litus Foundation was established in England in April 2016.
 A second sister Foundation is being formed in France.

 To apply for this job email your details to hr@LitusFoundation.org.uk